Siddhaflower2

 About

-Since establishing an independent art adviory and appraisal company in 2003, Wilkinson has conducted numerous appraisals on behalf of private individuals and corporations for charitable donation to museums, including; Los Angeles County Museum of Art, Norton Simon Museum of Art, Pacific Asia Museum of Art, Asian Art Museum-San Francisco, Seattle Art Museum, San Diego Museum of Art, Santa Barbara Museum of Art, Brooklyn Museum, Philadelphia Museum of Art, Rubin Museum of Art, Museum Rietburg, Zurich, Royal Ontario Museum, and many more.
+From 2003 Wilkinson ran an independent art advisory and appraisal practice, conducting appraisals on behalf of private individuals and corporations for charitable donation to museums, including the Los Angeles County Museum of Art, Norton Simon Museum of Art, Pacific Asia Museum of Art, Asian Art Museum–San Francisco, Seattle Art Museum, San Diego Museum of Art, Santa Barbara Museum of Art, Brooklyn Museum, Philadelphia Museum of Art, Rubin Museum of Art, Museum Rietberg Zurich, Royal Ontario Museum, and many more.
+During this period he also lectured and led workshops for museum and private groups, including 'The Beauty is in the Details: An Aesthetic Appreciation of the Museum's Permanent Collection' at the Norton Simon Museum of Art (April 2007) and 'Building Your Own Collection' at the Pacific Asia Museum (October 2011).
+He was co-author and curator of From Miniature to Modern, Tradition in Transition: Indian Works on Paper (2010, London and Los Angeles), and a contributing author to Goddess, Lion, Peasant, Priest: Modern and Contemporary Indian Art from the Collection of Shelley and Donald Rubin (Oglethorpe University Museum, 2010).

-From 1996-1999, Wilkinson was Executive Head of Asian and Tribal Art department of James R. Lawson, Sydney.
-During his tenure with Lawson's, Wilkinson coordinated and conducted monthly sales of Asian art, quarterly sales of Tribal art, and yearly sales of Oriental rugs.
-He was Vice President of the Oceanic Art Society, Sydney, and committee member of the Oriental Rug Society of NSW, Sydney.
+From 1996 through 1999 Wilkinson was Executive Head of the Asian and Tribal Art Department at James R. Lawson, Sydney, coordinating monthly sales of Asian art, quarterly sales of Tribal art, and yearly sales of Oriental rugs.
+He served as Vice President of the Oceanic Art Society, Sydney, and as a committee member of the Oriental Rug Society of NSW, Sydney.